Pod-Point/typescript/README.md

 ### Releases

 This package is distributed via NPM and published automatically by Travis when creating a tagged commit.
-This can be done in one of 2 ways:
+This can be done in one of 2 ways, see below.
+After you did this, please don't forget to draft your new release on the [GitHub Releases page](https://github.com/Pod-Point/typescript/releases)!

 #### 1. Pre-merge via the CLI